jard-io/cpu-scheduler-sim/README.md

-## Simulating the Common CPU Scheduling Algorithms
+## CPU Scheduling Simulator
-**Start:** Oct 16, 2023, at 09:00am
-**Due:** Nov 12, 2023, at 09:00pm

-This project involves implementing (i.e., simulating) several different process scheduling algorithms.
+This project simulates several different process scheduling algorithms.
 The scheduler will be assigned a predefined set of tasks and will schedule the tasks based on the selected scheduling algorithm.
 Each task is assigned a priority and CPU burst.
-The following scheduling algorithms will be implemented:
+The following scheduling algorithms have been be implemented:

 * First-come, first-served (FCFS), which schedules tasks in the order in which they request the CPU.
 * Shortest-job-first (SJF), which schedules tasks in order of the length of the tasks’ next CPU burst.